Saturday 24 March 2018

 Robert Sampson has worked with Percheron horses all his working life.
 He now breeds Percherons and trains them and other breeds of heavy horse to work.
 He is a registered farrier and farms 250 acres (using his Percherons whenever practical) on the edge of the New Forest.
 A keen supporter of the Heavy Horse Driving Trials Club, he competes regularly in their events with his sons.
 He is also well-known as a big-team driver, the largest team to date being 18 Percherons.
 He will be entering for the British team again this year for the Route du Poisson, a challenging relay race for heavy horses held in France.

 Lunch is included, please bring any other refreshment you may need.
 Everyone must wear sensible warm and waterproof clothing and suitable steel toe-cap footwear and gloves.
+This course not held at the Museum, but at a nearby woods.
+Directions will be forwarded to participants a few weeks before the course.

 £90 per person per day, including tuition and lunch.
+Please let the Museum know in advance of any dietary requirements.